Skip to Main Content

 “ make the benefit plan so unattractive as to result in significant adverse selection;

-“ make the benefit plan so unattractive that the employer cannot compete in recruiting and maintaining qualified workers due to the superiority of benefit plans offered by other employers in the community.
+“ make the benefit plan so unattractive that the employer cannot compete in recruiting and maintaining qualified workers due to the superiority of benefit plans offered by other employers in the community.
+EEOC Guidance at 46-47.

 In Ford v.
 Schering-Plough Corp., 145 F.3d 601 (3rd Cir.1998), the Court held that disparity in employer’s insurance benefits for mental and physical disabilities did not violate the ADA.
 While the plan did differentiate between types of disabilities, every employee had the opportunity to join the same plan with the same schedule of coverage, such that each employee received equal treatment.
-The Court noted that the ADA does not require employer to provide equal insurance coverage for every type of disability; such a requirement would destabilize the insurance industry in a manner definitely not intended by Congress when passing the ADA.
-Finally, safe harbor provisions of the ADA covering the insurance industry does not require insurance company to justify its policy coverage or show actuarial data demonstrating that their plan is not a subterfuge after plaintiff makes a prima facie allegation of discrimination in disability benefits.
+The Court noted that the ADA does not require employers to provide equal insurance coverage for every type of disability; such a requirement would destabilize the insurance industry in a manner definitely not intended by Congress when passing the ADA.
+Finally, safe harbor provisions of the ADA covering the insurance industry do not require insurance companies to justify their policy coverage or show actuarial data demonstrating that their plan is not a subterfuge after the plaintiff makes a prima facie allegation of discrimination in disability benefits.
 See also, Weyer v.
 Twentieth Century Fox Film Corp., 198 F.3d 1104 (9th Cir.2000).

 III.
-THE ROLE OF REASONABLE ACCOMMODATIONS IN THE POST ACTIVE PHASE OF EMPLOYMENT
+THE ROLE OF REASONABLE ACCOMMODATIONS IN THE POST-ACTIVE PHASE OF EMPLOYMENT

-There are two kinds of disability clients, those that have current disability discrimination claims and those who have disability discrimination claims and are applying for or receiving some form of disability benefit from their employer.
+There are two kinds of disability clients, those who have current disability discrimination claims and those who have disability discrimination claims and are applying for or receiving some form of disability benefit from their employer.

 An employee who is currently receiving some form of disability benefits from their employer will almost invariably experience complications regarding the disability benefit.
-The attorney must recognize where along the post active employment continuum the client falls under.
+The attorney must recognize where along the post-active employment continuum the client falls under.
 Is the employee on Family Medical Leave Act leave and receiving short-term disability benefits, but will go back to work in the future?
 Or is the employee making an application for long-term disability benefits and unsure whether he or she will return to work?

-In both instances, the attorney must not accept the common presumption that once an employee is receiving or applying for disability benefits, that employee will never return to full time active employment.
+In both instances, the attorney must not accept the common presumption that once an employee is receiving or applying for disability benefits, that employee will never return to full-time active employment.
 The presumption exists because employers generally and unlawfully predetermine that the disabled employee is no longer healthy and not a valuable asset to the company.
 It is important to note, that almost all LTD policies contain provisions for continual re-certification and rehabilitation programs.

 The attorney must be creative in fashioning a request for accommodation.
 Remember, the list of accommodations envisioned in the ADA is not exclusive and are only examples.
 The author has found that anything can be a reasonable accommodation.
 Do not be misled by the fact the employee is not seeking an accommodation to perform the essential functions of his or her job.
-Although the employee is receiving or anticipates receiving company welfare benefits under ERISA, this does not preclude the employee from requesting accommodations that impact the terms, conditions and privileges of his or her employment.
+Although the employee is receiving or anticipates receiving company welfare benefits under ERISA, this does not preclude the employee from requesting accommodations that impact the terms, conditions, and privileges of his or her employment.

-More important, what ever the request for accommodations, the employee has engaged in a œprotected activity, under the ADA.
+More important, whatever the request for accommodations, the employee has engaged in a protected activity, under the ADA.
 The attorney should always request an accommodation while the employee is applying for disability benefits or is currently receiving disability benefits.
-In the worst case scenario, where the disability benefits are unlawfully denied or terminated, the employee has immediate recourse in filing a charge of discrimination with the Equal Employment Opportunity Commission.
+In the worst-case scenario, where the disability benefits are unlawfully denied or terminated, the employee has immediate recourse in filing a charge of discrimination with the Equal Employment Opportunity Commission.
 Although the courts are somewhat unfamiliar with this sort of claim, the plain language of the ADA presumptively allows such a claim to be redressed.

 The theory utilized by the employee is that the denial or termination of disability benefits was in retaliation for requesting reasonable accommodations.
 The attorney must prove that the protected activity was closely related to the adverse employment action, regardless of whether the accommodation would have been effective.
 There is no legal difference between this type of retaliation claim and one asserted by an active employee.